-Green-plate registration is limited to vehicles belonging to members of the personnel who hold a "special card" (AT or FI-series) or diplomatic card (CD-series) issued by the French Ministry of Foreign Affairs (hereinafter MAEDI).
+Green-plate registration is limited to vehicles belonging to members of the personnel who hold a special residence permit (AT-, FI- or CD-series) issued by the French Ministry of Foreign Affairs (hereinafter MAE).

-These series of special cards are notably issued to members of the personnel residing in France and whose contractual working hours are greater than 50%.
-Details on all the conditions of award of these types of cards are given in the French cards procedure.
+These special permits are issued to members of the personnel residing in France whose contractual working hours are more than 50%.
+Details of the conditions of award of these permits are given in the French cards procedure.

 2. Entitlements associated with green-plate vehicle registration

 Beneficiaries of green-plate vehicle registration have the following entitlements: